Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

         let i = d3.interpolate(0, x.bandwidth());
         // Return function with time ticker 't' return function (t) {
-            // Return the value from pasign the ticker into the interpolation return i(t);
+            // Return the value from passign the ticker into the interpolation return i(t);
         };
     };